Are you happy with where you stand in life right now? If yes, you’re extremely lucky. If not, welcome to reality.

 You may wonder how you can bring this idea, wish, or dream to life.
 The simple answer is a life plan.

-So, what is a life plan?
 Is it a booklet with a script of how your life is supposed to be?
-Or is it a defined outline of the exact steps you need to take every passing minute?
+Or, is it a defined outline of the exact steps you need to take every passing minute?

 If you’re only writing down what’s on your mind, and it’s not even a fixed document, why is it necessary at all?